-- 1. Press tab or use the cursor to move to the Dorsalis Pedis field.
+- 1. Press Next on the remote and the system will move to the Dorsalis Pedis (DP) site.
 Find the arterial signal using the Doppler probe on the dorsalis pedis artery on top of the foot.
 Obtain the arterial pressure in the same manner you did on the arm.
-(Using the aneroid, inflate until occlusion + 10-20mmHg, release at 2mmHg/second, note pressure when Doppler signal returns) - 2.
-Press tab or use the cursor to move to the Posterior Tibial (PT) field.
+(Hold Inflate until occlusion, release Inflate, press Pressure on Doppler signal return) - Press Next and the system will move to the posterior tibial (PT) site.
 Find the Doppler signal on the posterior tibial artery.
-Obtain the arterial pressure in the same manner as other sites.
+Obtain the arterial pressure.
+(Hold Inflate until occlusion, release Inflate, press Pressure on Doppler signal return)